usnistgov/nist-header-footer/README.md

 * Compatible with jQuery 1.7+ (1.9 is included)

 ## Tips
 If you would like the footer to be pushed to the bottom of the browser window on short pages, add the `nist-footer-bottom` class to the top level html element.
+Also make sure to add ID selector `#main` to content body wrapper.
 ```
 <html class="nist-footer-bottom">
 ```